adamp-github/adamp-github.github.io/index.md

 ## 27th April 2021 - Decompress
 ### LinkedIn Learning
-Completed the aws SA course by Tom Carpenter
+Completed the AWS SA course by Tom Carpenter
 ### Work
 Looked into blue/green deployment on elastic beanstalk.
 Started the trusted advisor audit across the accounts.
-Reviewed current aws config settings in the corp account.
+Reviewed current AWS config settings in the corp account.
-### Aws
+### AWS
 Got my score!
 That means for all three associate certs I've scored over 900.
-Requested I be put forward for the 'Advanced Architecting On AWS' QA course for training.
+I've requested be put forward for the 'Advanced Architecting On AWS' QA course for training.

 ## 26th April 2021 - SysOps Certified
 ### Youtube